service-rs/spring-rs/README.md

 # Spring-RS

-Microservies example using Spring boot, gRPC and Consul
+Microservices example using Spring boot, gRPC and Consul

 # Table of contents